MastodonC/witan.send/doc/intro.md

 To try an alternative scenario the user enters an age (see 'age' user parameter on the diagram) and a percentage (see 'multiplier' user parameter on the diagram) to multiply the SEND joiners by for that particular age group.
 The default transition matrix is then adjusted to create a new transition matrix.
 The adjusted transition matrix is then used within the loop.

-*Note*: At the moment only the probabilities for SEND joiners can be adjusted automatically.
+*Note 1*: At the moment only the probabilities for SEND joiners can be adjusted automatically.

+*Note 2*: Currently the 'multiplier' expects a number between 0 and 1 to be used to multiply the default probability.
+For example `1.0` is 100% of the default value, and `0.2` is 20% of the default value (so an 80% reduction).

 ### Inside the loop